 The Spokane Tribe appreciates the opportunity to submit these comments and the attached comments to the USACE.
 Please advise at the earliest opportunity whether the consultation sought in these comments can be arranged.
 Also, please keep me advised as to future developments on this and other FUSRAP projects which might affect my client's interests.

+Sincerely,

-Sincerely, SHANNON D. WORK
+SHANNON D. WORK

-SHANNON D. WORK Attorney at Law
+Attorney at Law

-SDW.jaf enclosure
+SDW.slr enclosure